MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 No, because these groups are created and managed in Azure.
 Azure DevOps Services doesn't store or sync member status for Azure AD groups.
 To manage Azure AD groups, use the [Azure portal](https://portal.azure.com), Microsoft Identity Manager (MIM), or the group management tools that your organization supports.

-### How do I tell the difference between a Azure DevOps Services group and an Azure AD group?
+### How do I tell the difference between an Azure DevOps Services group and an Azure AD group?

 On the group's identity card, check the group's source.